TotallyInformation/node-red-contrib-uibuilder/docs/vue-component-handling.md

             "title": "Notification Title", // Optional.
 String or HTML.
 Title is not bolded by default, add style or surround with h4 if needed.
             "content": "Optional.
 A string.
 Will appear second in the resulting pop-up.
 Can be HTML.", "append": false, // Optional.
 If TRUE, new notifications are added to the END of the list instead of the start.
-            "autoHideDelay": 500, // Optional.
+            "autoHideDelay": 5000, // Optional.
 If set, must be the number of milliseconds to display the notification.
-Default is 500ms
+Default is 10s (10000ms)
             "noAutoHide": true, // Optional.
 If set to true, the toast will not auto-hide.
+You could use the `autoHide` property instead.

             // Other Toasts options may also be included, see the bootstrap-vue and bootstrap documentation for details.
         }